boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 client.emit({event: "ping"},
   function(event, client){
+    // notice that the client is accessible using the second argument console.log("The "+ event.event +" event finished successfully", event, client) }, function(event, client){
     // notice that the client is accessible using the second argument console.log("The "+ event.event +" event timed out", event, client) },
   3000);